 This area focuses on managing exceptions to security risks identified across the organization’s applications and environments.
-It categorizes exceptions into various statuses, such as “In Queue,” “Mitigation Accepted,” “False Positive,” and “Rejected,” allowing for structured tracking and resolution of exceptions.
-This section is important for security users to view all the vulnerabilities set as false positives or mitigations and for engineering users to approve/reject false positives or risk mitigations.
+It categorizes exceptions into various statuses, such as “In Queue”, “Mitigation Accepted”, “Recasting Accepted”, “False Positive”, and “Rejected”, allowing for structured tracking and resolution of exceptions.
+This section is important for security users to view all the vulnerabilities set as false positives or mitigations, and for engineering users to approve/reject false positives or risk mitigations.

 In Queue

-This section is to be used by Security users to manage risk exceptions, including false positives and risk mitigations, proposed by engineering users.
+This section is used to manage risk exceptions proposed by Engineering users.
 It includes a queue-structured table with exceptions for higher priority/significance at the top of the table/queue.

 To accept/reject a proposal, follow this process:

-1. Click on the Grey empty box in the first field of the exception to be rejected/accepted.
-There is an option to select multiple exceptions by clicking on other grey boxes, as indicated by the red arrow.
+- Click on the empty grey box in the first field of the exception to be rejected/accepted.
+There is the option to select multiple exceptions by clicking on other grey boxes, as indicated by the red arrow.
 However, this is not advised as a reason must be given for the rejection/acceptance and is unlikely to be valid for multiple risk exceptions.

-1. Click on the blue Accept/Reject risk button on the top right hand side of the table.
+- Click on the blue Accept/Reject Risk button on the top right hand side of the table.

-1. Enter the reason for the acceptance/rejection and click on the blue Accept or Reject button to remove the exception from the queue.
-Rejected exceptions will appear in the rejected section table, while accepted exceptions will appear in either the Mitigation accepted or False Positive section, depending on the exception type.
+- Enter the reason for the acceptance/rejection and click on the blue Accept or Reject button to remove the exception from the queue.
+Rejected exceptions will appear in the rejected section table, while accepted exceptions will appear in either the Mitigation accepted, Recasting accepted or False Positive section, depending on the exception type.

 Mitigation Accepted